zuri-training/Pro_Team_41_Chunk-File/README.md

 ##### Dashboard - Account settings Page

 User can view their account details and change their authentication details

+### User Flow
+> #### Unauthenticated User:
+1. The user visits the Landing page and can view the platform's features.
+2. The user can access the platform's documentation and other pages on the header section.
+3. The user can create an account by navigating to the sign up page.
+When they successfully create an account, they are authorised to access the dashboard where they can chunk and save their files.

+> #### Authenticated User:
+1. The user now has full access to all our services and can chunk any CSV or JSON file he wants
+2. The user has a dashboard where he can upload, chunk, save or download files at any time.
+3. The user also has a account settings page that they can access anytime they log in.

 ### What to expect in future versions